-Rhino horns are exceedingly valuable on the illicit market.
+Rhino horns are quite lucrative on the underground market.

-Prices between $30,000 and $65,000 per kg in Vietnam (worth more than gold, heroin, or cocaine) make it a lucrative underground business.
+Prices in Vietnam range from $30,000 to $65,000 per kg (more than gold, heroin, or cocaine), making it a profitable underground enterprise.

 Generally,because off some ridiculous myths.